-The reported toxic substances quantities were notably higher in 2011 than 2010 as a result of increased steel production.
-In 2011 the plant operated throughout the whole year, unlike 2010 when it was shut down until June.
+The reported toxic substances quantities were slightly higher in 2012 than 2011 as a result of increased steel production.

 Toxic substances quantities are also impacted by the disposal and recycling of secondary materials.
-In 2011 considerably larger quantities of secondary materials were transported offsite than in the previous year.
+In 2012 considerably larger quantities of secondary materials were transported offsite than in the previous year.